-There was an interesting article which appeared in today’s Daily Telegraph on the need for kids to learn coding.
-Titled “Cannon-Brookes on why coding is critical for kids” the article reinforced the need for Australian kids to have the opportunity to learn and understand about technology.
+Today’s edition of The Daily Telegraph featured Atlassian co-founder Cannon-Brookes as he stressed the need for Australian kids and teens to learn about computer coding.
+Titled Cannon-Brookes on why coding is critical for kids, the article reinforced the need for Australian children to have the opportunity to learn about and understand modern technology.